wingkwong/leetcode-the-hard-way/tutorials/graph-theory/binary-search-tree.md

 <TutorialAuthors names="@ChiragAgg5k"/>

-## Overview
+## Binary Search Trees

-A **binary search trees (BST)** are basically [binary trees](./binary-tree.md) where each node's value is larger than all the nodes in that node's left subtree, and smaller than all the nodes in that node's right subtree.
+**Binary search trees (BST)** are basically [binary trees](./binary-tree.md) where each node's value is larger than all the nodes in that node's left subtree, and smaller than all the nodes in that node's right subtree.
 This property allows the [binary search algorithm](./../basic-topics/binary-search.md) to be applied to the tree, which is useful for fast lookup, insertion, and deletion of the nodes.

-## Implementation
+### Implementation

 A BST can be implemented using a [binary tree](./binary-tree.md) with the following structure: